-Trustees are normally recruited by existing trustees to fulfil specific roles on the board.
+Trustees are recruited by open recruitment by existing trustees to fulfil specific roles on the board.
 The policies and procedures for trustee induction and training are similar to those set out for all employees of the charity.
 They are given an overview of the charity's aims, objectives and achievements, introduced to the senior management team and key members of the management teams at each inpatient unit, who are responsible for carrying out the day to day running of the charity on behalf of the trustees, coached in the legal responsibilities of charity trustees and company directors and receive additional training from existing trustees and others, both in-house and externally, in matters specific to their own role on the board of trustees.

-The management and organisational structure of the charity is set out below.
+Following the appointment of the new Chief Executive, Cate Russell, the management and organisational structure of the charity is under review.
 The aim is to provide an integrated approach, with a meeting structure which supports the governance and performance of Pilgrims Hospices in East Kent to reflect this.

-The board of trustees is responsible for governance at a strategic level and meets quarterly with the Chief Executive and heads of Medicine, Finance and HR and Workforce Development to plan longer term strategy.
-Sub-committees, including those for fundraising and marketing, finance, complaints and management of our retail outlets, meet quarterly or half-yearly to address complaints, review performance and future strategy.
+The board of trustees is responsible for governance at a strategic level and meets regularly with the Chief Executive to plan longer term strategy.
+Trustees meet quarterly with members of the executive team on sub-committees, including fundraising and marketing, finance, complaints and management of our retail outlets to address complaints and review performance.